dcf21/star-charter/README.md

 * `maximum_dso_label_count` - The maximum number of deep sky objects which may be labelled
 * `maximum_star_count` - The maximum number of stars to draw.
 If this is exceeded, only the brightest stars are shown.
 * `maximum_star_label_count` - The maximum number of stars which may be labelled
+* `meridian_col` - Colour to use when drawing a line along the vernal meridian
 * `messier_only` - Boolean (0 or 1) indicating whether we plot only Messier objects, and no other deep sky objects
 * `must_show_all_ephemeris_labels` - Boolean (0 or 1) indicating whether we show all ephemeris text labels, even if they collide with other text.
 * `output_filename` - The target filename for the star chart.
 The file type (svg, png, eps or pdf) is inferred from the file extension.